 In the large surveillance study described above, all C. krusei isolates were susceptible to the echinocandins (caspofungin, micafungin, and anidulafungin) .
-However, individual cases of resistance to the echinocandins have been reported [25-27].
+However, individual cases of resistance to the echinocandins have been reported [46-48].

 C. krusei demonstrates decreased susceptibility to amphotericin B, requiring higher doses (1 mg/kg daily of amphotericin B deoxycholate or 5 mg/kg daily of lipid-based formulations) to be used for treatment.
 C. krusei is usually resistant to flucytosine.

-●In a surveillance study of the in vitro susceptibility of 1669 C. glabrata bloodstream isolates collected in the United States between 2006 and 2010, 162 isolates (9.7 percent) were resistant to fluconazole, of which 98.8 percent were also not susceptible to voriconazole and 9.3, 9.3, and 8.0 percent were resistant to anidulafungin, caspofungin, and micafungin, respectively .
-It was noted that of 162 isolates that were resistant to fluconazole, 18 (11.1 percent) were also resistant to one or more of the echinocandins, with associated mutations in FKS1 or FKS2 genes .
+●In a surveillance study of the in vitro susceptibility of 1669 C. glabrata bloodstream isolates collected in the United States between 2006 and 2010, 162 isolates (9.7 percent) were resistant to fluconazole, of which 98.8 percent were also not susceptible to voriconazole and 9.3, 9.3, and 8.0 percent were not susceptible to anidulafungin, caspofungin, and micafungin, respectively .
+It was noted that, of 162 isolates that were resistant to fluconazole, 18 (11.1 percent) were also resistant to one or more of the echinocandins, with associated mutations in FKS1 or FKS2 genes .
 In comparison, there were no echinocandin-resistant strains detected among 110 fluconazole-resistant C. glabrata isolates tested between 2001 and 2004, years in which echinocandins were used sparingly.

 ●A 10-year study of C. glabrata bloodstream infections at a single medical center in the United States showed an increase in echinocandin resistance from 4.9 percent in 2001 to 12.3 percent in 2010 .
 This resistance was confirmed by the presence of FKS mutations; strains categorized as susceptible did not possess acquired mutations.
 On multivariate analysis, echinocandin resistance was associated with prior exposure to an echinocandin.
 Among 78 fluconazole-resistant isolates, 11 (14.1 percent) were resistant to one or more echinocandins and 8 (10.3 percent) were resistant to all echinocandins.